queraltmartinsaladich/qms.github.io/README.md

 # Portfolio | Queralt Martín-Saladich, PhD

 This repository hosts my professional portfolio, showcasing my research in AI/ML in Healthcare and scientific divulgation.
+Feel free to use the template (not the contents) but would appreciate acknowledging:)

 **🌐 Live Site:** [https://queraltmartinsaladich.github.io/qms.github.io/](https://queraltmartinsaladich.github.io/qms.github.io/)